-Rick Louvin is a “chawmer from New-awlens” who puts on more airs than a mountain range.
-He loves going to little urban supermarkets “to see what the Great Unwashed are consuming” and insists on dragging me to my little neighborhood store for systematic abuse.
+Rick Louvain is a charmer from New Orleans who puts on more airs than a mountain range.
+He loves going to little urban supermarkets “to see what the Great Unwashed are consuming,” and insists on dragging me to my little neighborhood store for a scathing inventory.

 Finding the produce aisle nothing more than a compost heap, his withering assessment of the floral department brought a tall bald queen around the corner clicking his nails like a scorpion, so Rick bought a rose and gave it to him in a thankfully effective gesture of reconciliation.

 “Great!”
 Rick said.
-“Give me three pounds round.
+“Run three pounds fresh through the tenderizer for me.
 We’re gonna get some stuff in the deli, we’ll be back in a couple of minutes.”
 Charlie winked at me when we got the meat, and I think he was thanking me for the customer, but I’m not sure.
 He goes out of his way to cut me t-bones to order, and that’s a certain sign of affection, if you ask me.

 “You never let up on me, Rick.
 I’m gonna die in your harness.”